-To assess Tasks 5.15 through 5.19, and Task 5.21, we reviewed a random sample of 25 IAD cases that were approved between April 1, and June 30, 2014.
+To assess Tasks 5.15 through 5.19, and Task 5.21, we reviewed a random sample of 25 IAD cases that were approved between July 1, and September 30, 2014.
 This sample included investigations completed by IAD and Division-level investigations (DLIs).
 It also included cases that were resolved via formal investigation and investigations that were resolved via summary finding.

 As in our previous reviews, we treated Tasks 5.15 and 5.16 as a single subtask with several elements, specifically that OPD: gathers all relevant evidence; conducts follow-up interviews where warranted; adequately considers the evidence gathered; makes credibility assessments where feasible; and resolves inconsistent statements (compliance standard: 85%).
-During the previous assessment period, we deemed the Department in compliance with all of these required elements 96% of the time.
-Of the 25 investigations we reviewed for this reporting period, we deemed 23, or 92%, in compliance with all of these required elements.
+During the previous assessment period, we deemed the Department in compliance with all of these required elements 92% of the time.
+Of the 25 investigations we reviewed for this reporting period, we deemed 24, or 96%, in compliance with all of these required elements.

-In eight cases, investigators conducted follow-up interviews with officers or civilians to seek clarification.
-In two of these cases, complainants and/or witnesses were interviewed multiple times.
+In seven cases, investigators conducted follow-up interviews with officers or civilians to seek clarification.
+In one of these cases, a witness was interviewed multiple times.

 Credibility assessments were made in 20 of the 25 cases.
 Four of the five cases without credibility assessments were handled via summary finding, and by policy, investigators are not required to assess credibility in these instances since a determination can be made without interviewing all involved.
-In the other case, IAD interviewed one officer in a use of force case referred to IAD by a Force Review Board.
-The interview resulted in a justified finding for the use of force in question.
+In the other case, IAD conducted follow-up on a use of force case referred to IAD by a Force Review Board.
+This same case was also referred to IAD by the City Attorney's Office because of pending litigation.
+The issue at hand was whether or not an officer's failure to activate his PDRD was a violation of policy.
+IAD determined that the officer's actions were in accord with the PDRD policy in effect at the time of occurrence.
+(The policy has since been updated.)
 While the case was in our sample, it did not constitute a full investigation by IAD.

 We identified one credibility assessment as problematic.
-The investigating sergeant never made a definitive credibility assessment of one witness, but twice characterized her credibility as "of concern."
-We believe there was enough information to make a determination one way or the other.
+The investigating sergeant never made a definitive credibility assessment of one witness, but characterized her credibility as "of concern."
+We believe there was enough information to make a not credible determination based on the PDRD footage available.

-In six cases, complainants or witnesses were appropriately deemed not credible.
-In three of the cases, PDRD recordings directly contradicted their statements.
+In nine cases, complainants or witnesses were appropriately deemed not credible.
+In one of these cases, OPD also determined a subject officer to be not credible.
+In six of the cases, PDRD recordings directly contradicted their statements.
 In the other three cases, physical evidence and/or their own inconsistent statements appropriately called into question the credibility of some of those interviewed.